Visiting The Texas Renaissance Festival

 Besides The Texas Renaissance Festival, other notable similar fairs in the US include the Great Lakes Medieval Faire and Marketplace in Rock Creek, Ohio, The Bay Area Renaissance Festival in Tampa, Florida (okay, who initially thought it was in the San Francisco area?), King Richard's Faire in Carver, Massachusetts, Ye Merrie Greenwood Faire in Washington, and the Koroneburg Old World Festival in Corona, California.

 Have you ever been to any of the above or some other ones perhaps?
-You can share it with us further down the page.
+You can share it with us in the comments section at the bottom of the page.

 Adorn yourself with classy Renaissance Jewelry

 Adds to your magical day at the festival.

 Video introduction to the TRF - by The King himself